Sign in

 Serving what some might claim to be the best ice cream in all of Malibu, Café de la Plage is a popular spot with an eclectic selection of flavors.
 They also sell fresh bread and pastries.
 Their wifi is free and fast and their indoor space makes for a great space to set up your laptop.

-Gyms and yoga studios in Malibu
+Gyms and Yoga Studios in Malibu

 The Mindry